HardlyDifficult/Tutorials/Chapter6.md

 <br>Return to the menu after losing:

-The LevelManager was updated, leveraging the YouLose placeholder created earlier to return to the menu once the player is out of lives.
+The LevelController was updated, leveraging the YouLose placeholder created earlier to return to the menu once the player is out of lives.

 <hr></details>
 <details><summary>Does order matter for scenes in the Build Settings?</summary>